 In June 2018, the FASB issued ASU 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
-The objective of this statement is to assist entities in evaluating whether transactions should be accounted for as contributions within the scope of Topic 958, Not-for-Profit Entities, or as exchange transactions subject to other guidance and determining whether a contribution is conditional.
-For transactions in which an entity is the resource recipient, the statement is effective for fiscal years beginning after December 15, 2018.
-For transactions in which the entity serves as a resource provider, the statement is effective for fiscal years beginning after December 15, 2019.
+The objective of this ASU will assist entities in (1) evaluating whether transactions should be accounted for as contributions within the scope of Topic 958, Not-for-Profit Entities, or as exchange transactions subject to other guidance and (2) determining whether a contribution is conditional.
+For transactions in which an entity is the resource recipient, the ASU is effective for fiscal years beginning after December 15, 2018.
+For transactions in which the entity serves as a resource provider, the ASU is effective for fiscal years beginning after December 15, 2019.